 \section{Introduction}

 In the past 15 years, academics have become increasingly concerned with the harms of \textit{$p$-hacking}: researchers' degrees of freedom that lead to spurious empirical findings.
-For the observational studies that are common in economics, and other social sciences, $p$-hacking often takes the form of multiple testing: attempting many regression specifications on the same data with different explanatory variables, without an ex-ante hypothesis, and then selectively reporting the results that appear statistically significant.
+For the observational studies that are common in economics and other social sciences, $p$-hacking often takes the form of multiple testing: attempting many regression specifications on the same data with different explanatory variables, without an ex-ante hypothesis, and then selectively reporting the results that appear statistically significant.
 Such $p$-hacked results can lead to misguided and harmful policies, based on a mistaken understanding of the causal relationships between different variables.
 Recent developments in data and technology have also made $p$-hacking easier: today's rich datasets often contain a large number of covariates that can be potentially correlated with a given outcome of interest, while powerful computers enable faster and easier specification-searching.

 In this paper, we propose to use \textit{dissemination noise} to address and mitigate the negative effects of $p$-hacking.
-Dissemination noise is purely statistical noise that is intentionally added to raw data before the dataset is made public.
+Dissemination noise is pure white noise that is intentionally added to raw data before the dataset is made public.
 Statistical agencies, such as the US Census Bureau, already use dissemination noise to protect respondents' privacy.
 Our paper suggests that dissemination noise may be repurposed to screen out $p$-hackers.
-Noise can limit the ability of $p$-hackers to present spurious, but statistically significant results, as genuine causal mechanisms, and thus ``game'' standards of evidence.
-We show that the right amount of noise can serve as an impediment to $p$-hacking, while minimally impacting honest researchers who have an ex-ante hypothesis that they wish to test in the data.
+Noise can limit the ability of $p$-hackers to ``game'' standards of evidence by presenting spurious but statistically significant results as genuine causal mechanisms.
+We show that the right amount of noise can serve as an impediment to $p$-hacking, while minimally impacting honest researchers who use data to test an ex-ante hypothesis.